 10 points total

-Suppose you set out to use Dijkstra’s algorithm to determine the shortest distance from Atlanta to every other city in the graph.
+Suppose you set out to use Dijkstra’s algorithm to determine the shortest distance from L.A. to every other city in the graph.

 to show how the distance estimates are refined over the course of the